nauam/Courses/docs/administration/projects/node-execution/ssh.md

 # SSH Node Execution

-QW Control by default uses SSH to execute commands on remote nodes, SCP to copy scripts to remote nodes, and locally executes commands and scripts for the local (server) node.
+Rundeck by default uses SSH to execute commands on remote nodes, SCP to copy scripts to remote nodes, and locally executes commands and scripts for the local (server) node.

 The SSH plugin expects each node definition to have the following properties in order to create the SSH connection: